Reflections on a 30 50 Year History

 in 1998 by a local religious group further complicated things for

-the two parties, and to this day the issue remains unresolved.
+the two parties, and the issue remained unresolved for years.

 Despite the complications, we proceeded with our plans